Compared to $1.5million a box for Le Chocolate Box, Ferrero Rocher isn't the most expensive chocolate.

 Forbes estimated that Ferrero Rocher as the company earns 10% from each chocolate sold meaning 90% of the price you paid was used to make a Ferrero Rocher.

-So, why is Ferrero Rocher so expensive?
+So, why is Ferrero Rocher costly and expensive?
 The cost to make an expensive Ferrero Rocher is divided into purchasing ingredients, hiring staff to manufacture the chocolate giving a "golden experience", testers to ensure high quality in taste and spot defects, and finally, marketing and distribution costs which are typically around 11% based on other chocolate.

 Hazelnuts cascade onto Ferrero Rocher pralines in Alba, Italy.
 Photograph by Noah Kirsch and Courtesy of Ferrero.